elsehow/hyperreal/README.md

 `log` is a hyperlog

-`signKeypair` is a keypair generated from =talk.signKeypair()=
+`signKeypair` is a keypair generated from `talk.signKeypair()`

 `encryptKeypair` is a keypair generated from `talk.encryptKeypair()`

-`onSignedMessage(message, encryptPublicKey, node)` is called when a message encrypted to your =encryptKeypair.publicKey= comes in over the hyperlog. **use to learn about new encryption keys from others.**
+`onSignedMessage(message, encryptPublicKey, node)` is called when a message encrypted to your `encryptKeypair.publicKey` comes in over the hyperlog. **use to learn about new encryption keys from others.**

 - `message` is the (verified) message (an object)